junzis/pyModeS/scripts/README.md

   environment and checks the public API.
 - `smoke_test_cli.sh` — checks CLI decoding and a short live Beast connection.

-The CLI smoke test requires network access.
+The CLI smoke test requires a local Beast feed at `localhost:10006`.
 The wheel smoke test accepts an explicit wheel path; without one, it builds a fresh working-tree wheel in a temporary directory so stale files under `dist/` cannot be selected.